xinyeelim/Attendance-Management-System-Using-Face-Recognition-GROUPB/PMP-PLAN/E-PROJECT_CLOSING.md

 **2.0 SUMMARY OF PROJECT RESULTS**

-After the system has been completed, we tested the accuracy of the system.
-The system is 30%
+After the system had been completed, then we tested the system.
+The result of accuracy for the current model is 99.38% accurate.

 **3.0 ORIGINAL AND ACTUAL SCHEDULE**